RobinGiel/twitterkit3-plugin/README.md

 ### **Using Twitter Kit 3**
 Cordova/PhoneGap plugin to use Twitter Single Sign On

+In this wersion I just removed unsupported platforms i386 and x86_64.

 Available on npm at: https://www.npmjs.com/package/cordova-twitter3-connect-plugin

 ### Install